Food Plant Sanitation Training

-It is management’s responsibility to both ensure that all employees receive appropriate training and to provide good examples by embodying the practices and the motivation for proper sanitary procedures.
+When it comes to your sanitation department staff, it is important to both ensure that all employees receive appropriate sanitation training and to provide good examples by embodying the practices and the motivation for proper sanitary procedures.